TechSckoolByVijay/killercoda-scenarios/s01l05-file-operations/step3.md

 ---

-## 🔍 Question 3: Advanced File Discovery
+## 🔍 Practice Exercise 3: Advanced File Discovery

 Let's try some advanced searching to find files by their properties.
 This is like having a smart filing assistant: